 • Plan the number of stations required and the time needed for each station.

-• Use evaluation software or ice hockey apps to eliminate evaluator bias.
+• Use evaluation software to eliminate evaluator bias.

 • Design evaluations that test the right skills.